 Idaho river guide, Joan Sundeen, felt similar.
 “I don’t think it is derogatory in current day use…I tend to describe my fellow female boaters as amazing boatmen, just based on how our language has been created,” she mused.
 “However, the term does stem from a male-dominated perspective of the world so I think it is good to consider using different terminology that better reflects a more gender-equal society.”

 I wondered if the reaction to the word “boatman” could be a nod to generational differences.
 To the women who pushed through gender-based barriers in the river guiding profession, terminology may be rightfully important.
 Many of the first women of whitewater were told that women shouldn’t guide.
 Being labeled a “boatman” may be a reminder of how many felt they had to become “one of the men” to be a successful guide.
 The use of “hag” in the first generation of female guides was a gender-specific female term that helped create a sense of solidarity and community between the few women rowing and guiding.

 The younger generation of river guides has these women as role models and examples of why gender is irrelevant to becoming an excellent river professional.
 Perhaps to the new generation of female guides the terminology is less important because far fewer managers and guests question a woman’s ability to work in the profession.

-When I presented this theory to OARS Grand Canyon Assistant Manager Denice Napoletano, who has been playing a role in Grand Canyon river trips in one form or another since 1984, she didn’t think that had anything to do with it.
+When I presented this theory to Denice Napoletano, who began working for Grand Canyon Dories in 1984 and most recently was OARS’ Grand Canyon Assistant Manager, she didn’t think that had anything to do with it.
 “I see people who are adamant about it across the generations,” she said.

 “I think some people just want things a certain way,” continued Denice.
 “It’s sort of like if the mayonnaise gets a rubber spatula or a knife in it!”